ElineMaaikedeWeerd/Thesis/README.md

 - Change weird Fourier space integral `operator' to proper integrals
 - Change the italic e in exponentials to roman e
+- Stupid cross to cdot
+- Check spelling consistencies of: nonlinear, tree-level, first/second-order, lightcone
+- Check notation of e.g. observed N, other notational changes?
+- Add metrix and expansion stuff to conventions